61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Grab Some Clips

 They are sold as table cloth clips (which are still helpful just as they are for keeping your tablecloth on the picnic table) but have TONS of other applications!
-We love using them to dry our swimsuits… and as chip clips!
+We love using them to dry our swimsuits or hold our trash bag… and as chip clips!

 handy clips for camping